LunarWatcher/obsidian-webdav-sync/CONTRIBUTING.md

 PRs should be made to the `master` branch, which is also the main development branch.
 Releases don't go on a branch, they're tags.

+### Aside: Windows and Mac users

+Windows and Linux are the only two desktop operating systems receiving active support.
+Mac does not.
+This  section contains things to look out for as a result.

+MacOS users should probably assume that most things can and will break.
+If you'd like to fix them, open a PR.

+#### Windows-specific issues

+Windows lacks support for most of the scripts used to support development.
+You're on your own with these, as no equivalents will be supported.

+You also will run into problems with the integration tests, as several of the paths are hard-coded to UNIX-compatible paths.
+These will eventually be fixed, and Windows on the CI is a priority, provided it's possible to install obsidian headlessly on Windows.

 ## Development setup

 After cloning: